 Earned annuity is paid because it is greater than guaranteed minimum

 Almost all new applicants for CSRS disability retirement have their benefits calculated under the general formula because they have sufficient years of service to make the guaranteed minimum inapplicable.
-The exception is employees with lengthy breaks in service.
+The exception is employees who had lengthy breaks in service and then returned under CSRS.

 Enhanced Benefits—OPM allows enhanced disability annuities for the survivors of CSRS-covered disability annuitants if the disability annuitant performed at least 20 years of law enforcement officer or firefighter service and for the survivors of air traffic controller disability annuitants if they performed at least 25 years of air traffic controller service and were at least 50 years old.